AmanCode22/ethos-lang/DOCS.md

 | `void` | (no return) | `()` |

 For rust, core:cffi must be used for better compatibility.
+When using raw pointers in function , use pub unsafe extern instead of pub extern.

 Unrecognized types skip that function with a warning.